-How Can D’Amico Law Offices Help With an Asbestos Exposure Case?
+How Can We Help With An Asbestos Exposure Case?

-The dedicated attorneys of D’Amico Law Offices can help guide you through the asbestos exposure case process.
-We will work tirelessly to recover the compensation you deserve.
+Our dedicated attorneys at D’Amico Law Offices can help guide you through the asbestos exposure case process.
+They will work tirelessly to recover the compensation you deserve.

-Our talented litigation team will fight aggressively for your best interests.
-We will:
+Our talented litigation lawyers will fight aggressively for your best interests.
+They will:

 - Evaluate your work history to determine all liable parties and possible exposure risks